Knives & Blades Used for Roofing

 A best-in-test knife for the roofer

 Sollex offers a complete knife system for roofers.
 The basic Byggkniv 2000 was voted best-in-test by Byggnadsarbetaren magazine back in 2011.
-The Construction Knife is the only optimized knife on the market for roofing and plasterboard work.

 The Sollex Construction and Utility Knife 2000 is perceived to be stable with a good grip.
 It is easy to change blades and it was just the right size.
 The plastic detail that is the opener is made of pump plastic.
 That is, the same plastic that German car manufacturers use in gearboxes for its high resistance to heat and wear.
 The Sollex Construction Knife is easy to clean and easy to use even if it is greasy.
 At the same time, it is extremely easy to change the hook blades in the construction knife.

-Most roofers use knives where the blade is always unfolded because there should be as few moving parts as possible.
+Most roofers use knives where the blade is fixed because there should be as few moving parts as possible.
 Roofers often change the blade because it gets sticky with asphaltic felt and then the sharpness is lost.
 To work on details, you need sharp hook blades.
 This requires a knife that works, and changing blades is quite easy.
 The Sollex construction knife is easy to open, place the knife blade on the magnet that fixes the blade in place and when you close the knife you have an optimal tool for cutting roofing felt.

 FAQs